-Before using this information and the product it supports, read the information in the appendix entitled "Notices."

-This document contains proprietary information of IBM.
-It is provided under a license agreement and is protected by copyright law.
-The information contained in this publication does not include any product warranties, and any statements provided in this manual should not be interpreted as such.
+Before using this information and the product it supports, read the information in "Notices" on pa age B-1. st Edition (December 2004) is document contains proprietary information of IBM.
+It is provided under a license agreement and byright law.
+The information contained in this publication does not include any product warranties tements provided in this manual should not be interpreted as such. d is protected by and any way it believes appropriate without incurring any obligation to you.